• Skip to primary navigation

 • Pluck the methi or fenugreek leaves.
 Wash with water well and chop finely.

-• Add all the ingredients of muthia together i.e flours with turmeric powder, cayenne, ginger-chilli paste, coriander and cumin powder, ajwain, lemon juice, salt, oil and methi leaves.
+• Add all the ingredients of muthia together i.e flours with turmeric powder, cayenne, ginger-chilli paste, ground coriander and cumin, ajwain, lemon juice, salt, oil and methi leaves.
 Mix together and then add very little water.
 Methi releases water hence add very little water to form the dough.

 • Now make longish cylinders of about an inch diameter with the dough and set aside for 15 minutes.